HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/overview/i_ovr_r_whats_new.md

 Find out about features that are new or updated in this release of HCL Connections.

--   See the article [Update Strategy for HCL Connections 8.0](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0086997) **\(TBD\)** on the HCL Support site to obtain the latest updates for both Connections Server and Component Pack, including required critical updates.
+-   See the article [Update Strategy for HCL Connections 8.0](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0101180) on the HCL Support site to obtain the latest updates for both Connections Server and Component Pack, including required critical updates.

--   Download Connections 8.0 from the HCL Software License & Download portal, and Component Pack 8 from Harbor.
+-   Download Connections 8.0 from the [HCL Software License & Download portal](https://hclsoftware.flexnetoperations.com), and Component Pack 8 from [Harbor](https://hclcr.io/harbor/projects/15/repositories).

 **Attention:** Connections customers are given a transition period to upgrade their customization for the Connections 7.0 UI to the new Connections 8.0 UI.
 During the transition period, no defect fixes or enhancements will be made to the Connections 7.0 UI.
 Customers must plan to transition to the Connections 8.0 UI by HCL Connections 8.0 CR2.
 To switch to the 8.0 experience, see [Enabling the Connections 8.0 user experience](../migrate/enabling_cnx8_ux.md).